sntownsend/QuantumComputingProject2021/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sntownsend/QuantumComputingProject2021/HEAD?labpath=%3Ftree)

+This is a quantum NLP tutorial I wrote for COMP3710 Spring 2021 at ANU.
+It is based on the MS thesis of Thomas Hoffmann at Chalmers University, who kindly posted his code on [GitHub](https://github.com/Thommy257/Quantum-Models-for-Word-Sense-Disambiguation) and was very patient in helping me understand his work.

 Investigating the application of compositional distributional models of meaning to a word-sense disambiguation task on predicate-argument relations.

+The code can be executed on Binderhub using the link above.
+I've also provided a Dockerfile and a conda `environment.yml` file in the conda directory.

 # Introduction to Quantum NLP

 ## Natural Language Processing